wickenico/stock-widget.js/README.md

 ## Contribution

-If you have any ideas for extensions or changes just let me knoew
+If you have any ideas for extensions or changes just let me know.